When it comes to grinding and polishing concrete, many of you may know that it can be done wet, or dry.

-It is obvious that different circumstances require different actions and decisions, and different people have different preferences; but what factors contribute to those actions, decisions and preferences when it comes to Wet or Dry Concrete Polishing?
+It is obvious that different circumstances require different actions and decisions, and different people have different preferences; which is why some people prefer the wet process and some prefer the dry process.

 This blog is going to take a closer look at each option and discuss when and why they might be used.

 The Wet process is the oldest way of grinding and polishing concrete.
 Many people prefer it for the simple reason that it has been around the longest, and they learned to grind and polish concrete using this method.